joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 }
 ```

 We want to use this code in `App.js`.
-To export this code we must do so explicitly:
+To export this code, we must do so explicitly:

 ```js
 // Header.js